splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/0-panorama/03-inheritance.md

 - Inheritance allows you to create a class that inherits all features from another class (its parent class).
 - In the child class, you can add new features and override any virtual methods (changing how they work on objects created from this class).
+- Inheritance is used to create a hierarchy of classes.
+- Inheritance involves generalisation/specialisation - more specific classes inhert features from the more general classes.
+In this way, more general/common features from the parent are inherited across all child classes.
+- The term *base class* can be used to describe a class from which other classes inherit.
+In our example, the `text_message` is a the base class from which `error_message` inherits.

 :::